youyesun/twitter-clone-python/README.md

-Twitter clone with PHP and NoSQL Redis
+Twitter clone with python and NoSQL Redis